joboog/netcdf2vtu/README.md

 [![Pipeline Status](https://gitlab.com/joboog/netcdf2vtu/badges/master/pipeline.svg)](https://gitlab.com/joboog/netcdf2vtu/-/commits/master)
 [![Test Coverage](https://gitlab.com/joboog/netcdf2vtu/badges/master/coverage.svg)](https://gitlab.com/joboog/netcdf2vtu/-/jobs)

-Netcdf2vtu is a Python package to interpolate data from netCDF on VTU files.
+Netcdf2vtu is a Python package including a command line interface (CLI) to interpolate data from netCDF on VTU files.

 ## Setup

 The package is still under development and not yet available on as package on https://pypi.org .
-You have to actually install from a clone of the repo.
+You have to actually install it from a clone of the repo.

 Ideally, you have created a virtual python environment.
 If not look [here](https://packaging.python.org/en/latest/tutorials/installing-packages/#creating-virtual-environments).